QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: Results and discussions

 Notice from the Fig.~\ref{werhl_plot} that $S_W > S_{\text{EE}}$, to give an appropriate interpretation, is need to go back to the respective entropy definitions.
 The entanglement entropy in KL is purely quantum mechanics and its definition relies on the longitudinal degrees of freedom.
 On the other hand, the Wehrl entropy is a semiclassical entropy definition that is dependent to the gaussian smooth.
 It also has four additional degrees of freedom when compared with $S_{\text{EE}}$.
 Unfortunately, it is no possible to quantify the amount of entropy that rises from this redefinition.
 But, as in statistical mechanics, these entropies are extensive quantities.
-From algebra manipulation of $S_W$ we identified a term that is equivalent to $S_{EE}$.
+From algebra manipulation of $S_W$ in Eq.~(\ref{wehrldecomposition}) we identified a term that is equivalent to $S_{EE}$.
 Therefore, it is natural to expected the Werhl entropy to be bigger than the entanglement entropy.
-In this scenario raised a natural definition of what was called as the transverse entropy $S^{\perp}_{W}$.
+In this scenario the first term of Eq.~(\ref{wehrldecomposition}) was defined as the transverse entropy $S^{\perp}_{W}$ .
 Besides the effects of the gaussian convolution that implies in a semiclassical distribution, it could be a way to quantify the entropy contribution from the transversal degrees os freedom, that are not accessible from the standard $S_{\text{EE}}$.
+The residual transverse contribution depends on the variables $\mathbf{b}_\perp$ and $\mathbf{k}_\perp$, and therefore encodes transverse phase--space information not contained in the longitudinal entanglement entropy $S_{\text{EE}}(x)$.
+It can be qualitatively related to the marginal phase--space entropies associated with generalized parton distributions and transverse--momentum distributions.
+Schematically, one may write $S_W^\perp = S_{\text{sh}}(\text{GPD}) + S_{\text{sh}}(\text{TMD}) - S_{\text{EE}}$, where $S_{\text{sh}}(\text{TMD})$ and $S_{\text{sh}}(\text{GPD})$ denote the Shannon entropies of the transverse momentum and impact--parameter distributions.
+In this sense, $S_W^\perp$ characterizes the effective transverse phase--space area occupied by the partonic distribution.